 1113 Junior English: 11 / 1.0

-This is a college-level literature class.
-Students taking this course will be exposed to works of recognized literary merit from a variety of genres, countries, and time periods, but the literature of Great Britain and its former colonies (other than the (United States) will be emphasized.
+This is a college-level literature class with a Dual Credit option for Benedictine University.
+Students taking this course will be exposed to works of recognized literary merit from a variety of genres, countries, and time periods, but the literature of Great Britain and its former colonies (other than the United States) will be emphasized.
 The course will provide students with, in the words of the College Board, “the experience of literature, the analysis of literature, and the evaluation of literature.”
 Analysis of literary works will be guided by traditional critical close reading, but students will also be exposed to other critical approaches.
-Students will be expected to be able to speak and write intelligently about a work’s structure, style, theme, diction, syntax, imagery, symbolism, figurative language, pace and tone, as well as its place in a historical context and its underlying philosophical assumptions.
-In writing about literature, students will learn to produce prose that is persuasive, rhetorically effective, stylistically graceful and free of errors.
-Since mastery of the research paper (defined as “achieving a grade of C- or above on an assigned senior research paper”) is a requirement for graduation from our school, AP students will meet that requirement by producing a research paper on a topic closed related to the authors, works, themes, literary movements or historical periods studied in the course.
-This paper will be graded according to the same rigorous high standards as the papers analyzing literature.
+Students will be expected to be able to speak and write intelligently about a work’s structure, style, theme, diction, syntax, imagery, symbolism, figurative language, pace, and tone, as well as its place in a historical context and its underlying philosophical assumptions.
+In writing about literature, students will learn to produce prose that is persuasive, rhetorically effective, stylistically graceful, and free of errors.
+Students must complete all assigned papers to pass the course, including a research paper.

 0167 Honors Senior English: 12 / 1.0